Biotherapies: new treatments for atopic dermatitis

 Are biotherapies effective in atopic dermatitis?

 Monoclonal antibodies targeting interleukins of the inflammatory chain offer, along with other new treatments for atopic dermatitis, genuine hope for patients whose therapy has not worked and who are really suffering.
-The clinical trials carried out in the context of obtaining marketing authorization are conclusive in terms of efficacy.
+The clinical trials carried out in the context of obtaining marketing authorization have enabled these treatments to be tested on a large number of patients.

 However, it is important to keep in mind that atopic dermatitis cannot be "cured": treatments can relieve the symptoms without being able to treat the cause.